-A term for an individual who is experiencing long-term health effects from COVID-19, the disease caused by the SARS-CoV-2 virus.
+A term for a person who is experiencing long-term health effects from COVID-19, the disease caused by the SARS-CoV-2 virus.
 While most people recover and return to normal health within days or a few weeks after infection, some people have symptoms that can last for months.
 Even those who weren’t hospitalized and seemed to initially have mild symptoms, can have symptoms that persist.
 The symptoms include shortness of breath, extreme fatigue and brain fog.
 Some even experience serious consequences like inflammation of the heart and loss of lung function.
 Because the disease is so new, public health officials and scientists are still studying why some infected individuals have symptoms that last longer than others.

 Multisystem inflammatory syndrome (MIS-C)

 All viruses, including coronaviruses, replicate by attaching themselves to a living cell and subvert the cell’s DNA (the blueprint that directs its function) to reproduce the virus instead.
-As the virus copies itself, there are naturally errors, or mutations.
+As the virus copies itself, there are naturally errors or mutations.
 This is called antigenic drift and shift.

-A class of vaccines that utilize a piece of genetic information from a specific pathogen to produce an immune response in the body and prevent disease.
+This is a class of vaccines that utilize a piece of genetic information from a specific pathogen to produce an immune response in the body and prevent disease.

+A blood test to detect the presence of antibodies against a microorganism.
+Antibodies are proteins that are part of the body’s overall immune response to fight a foreign presence, such as bacteria or a virus.
 A serologic test can determine whether a person has been exposed to a particular microorganism , and the potential that they are immune to a disease.

 Symptomatic case-fatality rate (sCFR)

 This is the measure of virus particles.
-Generally, it refers to the amount of virus present in the body, once a person has become infected and the virus has replicated in the person’s cells.
+Generally, it refers to the amount of virus present in the body once a person has become infected and the virus has replicated in the person’s cells.
 For most people, the higher the viral load, the worse the symptoms and outcomes.